Agent Protocols

 v

 Extension objects use reverse-DNS namespaced keys.
-In Wire 0.2, extensions are top-level under extensions:
+In Interaction Record format, extensions are top-level under extensions:

 {